RPP Bond (Release Prior to Payment) — Canada Customs Bond

 What You Need to Apply

-The documentation required for an RPP bond depends primarily on the bond amount.
+The documentation required for an RPP bond depends on the provider and the amount of security being requested.

 - Business name and legal entity type (corporation, partnership, sole proprietorship)

-- Business Number (BN9) as registered with CRA
+- Business Number (BN9) as registered with the Canada Revenue Agency (CRA)

 - CARM account details including your RM account number